You want smart political talk without the meltdowns?

 And I think everything is a negotiation.

-And the fact that a president of the United States is calling particular companies, I'll I'll use carrier as one example, Ford is another example, and saying th this is what the business climate is going to be like.
+And the fact that a president of the United States is calling particular companies, I'll use Carrier as one example, Ford as another example, and saying this is what the business climate is going to be like.

-I mean, I I just think that goes a long way to incentivizing companies to stay here.
+I mean, I just think that goes a long way to incentivizing companies to stay here.

-And as it relates to other countries, if they want to put up trade obstacles to the United States, like a forty percent excise tax or forty percent tax on American goods, well, I think those deals are going to be renegotiated fairly quickly, or these countries will realize they're gonna be hurt themselves because of their own actions.
+And as it relates to other countries, if they want to put up trade obstacles to the United States, like a 40% excise tax or 40% tax on American goods, well, I think those deals are going to be renegotiated fairly quickly or these countries will realize they're going to be hurt themselves because of their own actions.

-I think a trade war has been waged against the United States and we have not fought it, and that's the reason why we lost fifty-five thousand factories in the first decade of this century, and six million manufacturing jobs.
+I think a trade war has been waged against the United States and we have not fought it.

-That's why we've run a twelve trillion dollars in trade deficits in the last twenty-five years, four trillion of that with communist China.
+That's why we've run a $12 trillion in trade deficits in the last 25 years, $4 trillion of that with communist China.

-It's why places like Detroit and Baltimore and inner cities in America look like what they do, whereas we've seen China a backward place when I was there with Nixon in seventy-two, suddenly become the greatest manufacturing power on earth from a totally backward state.
+It's why places like Detroit and Baltimore and inner cities in America look like what they do, whereas we've seen China, a backward place when I was there with Nixon in 1972, suddenly become the greatest manufacturing power on earth from a totally backward state.

-We've had our clocks cleaned for decades because of the free trade ideology, which is had the both parties in its grip and presidents of both parties have pursued.
+We've had our clocks clean for decades because of the free trade ideology, which has had both parties in its grip and presidents of both parties have pursued.

 Well, I think I totally agree with you, but I also think that the threat is real.

-I think it's gonna be m beneficials to both sides.
+I think it's going to be beneficial to both sides.

 I'm a Hamiltonian.

-And he said a U.S. trade policy should concern itself for mi with making America sovereign and independent in its defense and its weaponry and its habitation and its feet to feed and clothe itself.
+And he said a U.S. trade policy should concern itself with making America sovereign and independent in its defense, in its weaponry, in its habitation, in its feet to feed and clothe itself.

-In other words, to make America the totally independent country we were, Sean at the beginning of World War One and the beginning of World War II, where the United States could say, look, we might not want to get in this war at all, and we've got no problem staying out completely because we're not dependent on anyone for anything.
+In other words, to make America the totally independent country we were seen at the beginning of World War I and the beginning of World War II, where the United States could say, look, we might not want to get in this war at all, and we've got no problem staying out completely because we're not dependent on anyone for anything.

-Economic independence to support your your political independence, and the idea that, you know, this is like we're we're tr we're we're trading down at the mall, I think loses the concept of what international trade is all about as opposed to trade with me going down to, you know, McLean hardware store.
+And the idea that, you know, this is like we're trading down at the mall, I think, loses the concept of what international trade is all about as opposed to trade with me going down to, you know, McLean hardware store.

 I'm not talking about that.